project-roadwork/the-plains/README.md

 ## LICENSE AND NOTICES

-* The content of "The Plains" is licensed under the Creative Commons Attribution 4.0 license.
+* **The content of *"The Plains"* is licensed under the [Creative Commons Attribution 4.0 license (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).**

-* The "LICENSE-CONTENT" file refers to the license OF non-software content such as maps, unions, etc. This does not encompass or include software.
+* The *"LICENSE-CONTENT"* file refers to the license OF non-software content such as maps, unions, etc. This does not encompass or include software.

 * License information regarding software can be found in the NOTICE file in this repository or game/place folder.